Marino Vrgoč

 Marino Vrgoč (born 10 September 2015) is a Croatian child singer.
-He began his career as the winner of the first season of The Voice Kids Hrvatska, and then later was selected as the in the Junior Eurovision Song Contest 2025.
+He began his career as the winner of the first season of The Voice Kids Hrvatska, and then later was selected as the in the Junior Eurovision Song Contest 2025 with the song "Snovi".

 Biography

 Early life

-Vrgoč was born in Ploče, Croatia, on 10 September 2015.
+Vrgoč was born in Split, Croatia, on 10 September 2015.
 His mother, Manda, is a teacher.
 He has three siblings: Tino, Leon, and Antea.

 After attending the Nursery School of Ploče, Vrgoč began studying at the Vladimir Nazor Elementary School and its Music Department in his hometown.

 2024–2025: The Voice Kids Hrvatska, Junior Eurovision Song Contest, and local activity

 In 2024, the artist participated in the first season of The Voice Kids Hrvatska, thus launching his professional music career.
 Under the mentorship of Davor Gobac, he eventually won the competition.
 His prize was a publishing contract to record a single with Universal Music Group and a family trip.